-It was a golden era full of pioneering internet escorts working a virtual Biscayne Boulevard of headlines, attached pics, body text, and phone numbers for call-to-action dollars.
+It was a golden era full of pioneer hoes walking a virtual Biscayne Boulevard of sloppy head lines, teaser pics, body text, and call-to-action contact numbers for dollar-dollar bills y'all.

-Plenty of independent moms in Kendall financed their homes on the backs of Hialeah hotel bed springs, and hey, it’s all good.
-We support them.
-Sexual freedom for sale is a South Florida community standard.
+Local moms financed suburban homes on the backs of Hialeah hotel bed springs.
+Strippers went to college.
+Ladies of the night got their teeth fixed.
+And we support them.
+Sexual freedom is a South Florida community standard.

-Unfortunately, large scale criminal networks operating across state and national lines were paying millions of advertising dollars into Backpage, and generating dirty bucks for backroom schmucks to do more dirty deeds with.
+Unfortunately, criminal networks operating at scale across state and international lines were pouring millions of illbegotten advertising dollars into Backpage, and generating triple-xxx-ponential dirty bucks for backroom schmucks to do more dirty deeds with.

-That’s how a little alt-weekly classifieds section became the most active live database and content management system for adult escorts online in the first place.
-Backed by Salesforce technology with custom engineered coding, no less.
+That’s how a chain of little alt-weekly classified sections in popular metro markets became the most active public database and content management system for adult escorts online in the first place.
+Backed by Salesforce "customer relationship management" with a custom engineered back end, no less.

-The Miami Backpage from the old days is still available via Wayback.
-It was chock full of day spas, Colombian hotel in-calls, fat butt Brazilian drive to you’s, European double d blondes, advertised infinitum.
-And if you were one of the ladies or fellas or whatevers featured in those ads, you may be party to a piece of the $215 million bucks the embattled Backpage company was ordered to pay up after federal seizure of its assets.
+So if you were one of the ladies or fellas or whatevers featured in those old stuck together backpages, you may be party to a piece of the $215 million dollars the embattled Backpage company was ordered to pay up after federal seizure of its assets.

 How it ended up for its owners was this: